St James Church School

 The school uses School Pupil Tracker Online (SPTO) which tracks the children’s progress with core subjects.
 Interventions are also tracked and monitored for impact and how successful they are.
 There are Parents’ evenings in the Autumn and Spring terms and reports are written in the Summer term.
 In addition to this, children with complex needs or in receipt of an Education, Health and Care Plan will have an Annual Review meeting to inform and plan for next steps.
 Any parent with a child who has SEND can request a plan-do-review meeting.

 In addition to support received for academic subjects, there is a range of pastoral support available.
 We run sessions to help children express their feelings and also run an ELSA intervention which helps children manage their emotions.
 There is always the opportunity for any child to talk with a trained adult over any concerns and anxieties.
 We also have a Parent and Family Support Advisor (PFSA) who can work with children and families.
 Specific support plans will be put into place for children experiencing difficulties with behaviour and those needing medical support or intimate care.
 All children have access to a trusted adult who they can talk to.
-Children’s views are expressed through pupil questionnaires, school council meetings and 1-1 interviews.
+Children’s views are expressed through pupil questionnaires, school forum meetings and 1-1 interviews.

 When a child has a specific need, we can access county services such as Educational Psychology, Learning Support Services and Learning and Behavioural Advisors (listed below).
 We also access advice for physical impairments and medical conditions, including hearing and vision support.
 We can access Speech and Language Therapists, Physiotherapists and Occupational Therapists via the NHS when needed.
 We are also fortunate enough to employ a school speech therapist who works directly with children with the most complex language difficulties.

 Prior to starting in Reception, children identified as having Special Educational Needs will have a School Entry Planning meeting.
 This will be attended by parents, pre-school staff, school staff and any external professionals involved in supporting your child.
 It plans out how all concerned can make the transition to school as smooth as possible.
 For children with medical needs, this will include identifying staff training needs to ensure your child’s needs are fully met.
 All families will be invited to new Parents meeting to gather information.
 The Reception teacher and at times the SENCo will also visit pre-schools to meet the children in a familiar setting.
 All children will be invited to ‘stay and play sessions’ to ensure they are familiar with the staff and the setting in advance.
-Home visits are also carried out in the Autumn term by our Reception Class teacher and Teaching Assistant.
+Home visits are also carried out by our Reception Class teachers and Teaching Assistants.

 On moving to Secondary School, children in Year 6 with additional needs are discussed with the SENCo at the Secondary School once places have been allocated.
 Additional visits can be organised by the Secondary School for children with additional needs.
 If your child has complex needs, an Annual Review meeting will happen in the Summer term and a representative from the secondary school will be invited to attend.
 The SEND policy provides further information.